 You’ll find nods to Miss Marple and the cover art at Marple train station, along with a blue plaque that her grandson unveiled.

 According to The Marple Website, the name of Marple is derived from either “maere hop hyll”, an ancient term meaning “the hill at the boundary valley”, or “maere pill”, meaning “the stream at the boundary”.

-Which makes sense because Marple is well known for its canals and waterways, including the one-and-a-half-mile stretch of the Peak Forest Canal and its ludicrous number of locks.
+Which makes sense because Marple is well known for its canals and waterways, including the one-and-a-half-mile stretch of the Peak Forest Canal and its famous flight of locks.